Standard terms and conditions of business

 • To have continued access to the service you must make, and we must receive, payment of your fees in advance.

 • If we do not receive payment of your fees, access to the service will be suspended.
-You will not have an option to book for an event/s.
+You will not have an option to book for an event/s or access any past events.

 • If your access to the service is suspended, we will not reactivate your access until we have received full payment of your fees and legal action may be taken against you to recover all outstanding money.